 The most common pest that can befall your tomato plants are aphids.
 They are small insects that suck the sap from the plants, which can distort the growth and vigour of the plant.

-They secrete honeydew which can encourage the growth of sooty moulds and some aphids can also transmit plant viruses.
+These little insects secrete honeydew which can encourage the growth of sooty moulds and some aphids can also transmit plant viruses.
 Because they excrete honeydew, ants ‘farm’ them.

 They will fight any predators to keep their ‘livestock’ safe, so ants and aphids are not a good combination for gardeners.